nullset/restrict-focus/README.md

 ## Notable updates

+### 0.1.9

+Fix an issue in Firefox that would allow focus to escape the restricted area if the restricted area had a tabindex of -1.

+If the user tabs through focusable elements on the page they may end up tabbing to the _browser's_ UI (ex tabs, address bar, etc.).
+When focus is restricted and a user tabs _back_ to the page, the focus would end up on the first focusable element, rather than the restricted focus area.
+Fixed this issue so that the user will always end up within the restricted focus area when tabbing back to the page from the browser's chrome.

 ### 0.1.7

 Fix an error that was preventing the `keydown` event from recognizing that the event had happened inside an `input`, `select`, or `textarea`.